Privilege Escalation

 Conclusion

 All of the unupdated older versions of Debian flavours and Red hat flavours are susceptible to this attack making it a severe risk for an organization.
 The ease of exploitation of this attack makes it even more dangerous.
-It is highly recommended that sysadmins update their installed polkit packages today.
+We highly recommend that sysadmins update their installed polkit packages today.
 Thanks for reading.

 Author: Harshit Rajpal is an InfoSec researcher and left and right brain thinker.
 Contact here